baphled/dotfile-diaries/day-5-playing-with-w3m.markdown

 that w3m can deal with tabs and images.
-Admittedly I'm not particularly a fan of tabs, mainly as I tend to build up quite a collection of these and never really go back to them, but I'll give it a whirl and see what thte pros and cons of it as opposed to lynx.
+Admittedly I'm not particularly a fan of tabs, mainly as I tend to build up quite a collection of these and never really go back to them, but I'll give it a whirl and see what the pros and cons of it as opposed to lynx.

 As always I used brew `brew install w3m` to get things rolling.